Home Login Sign up Profile Log out

 A beautiful church in a Sicilian village

-Sicilian is more than just a dialect — it's a living language that carries the weight of Sicily’s rich, complex history.
-Spoken by millions both on the island and in Sicilian communities abroad, this language reflects the diverse cultures that have called Sicily home over centuries.
+Sicilian is more than just a dialect it's a living language that reflects the depth and complexity of Sicily’s rich history.
+Spoken by around five million people both on the island and in Sicilian communities abroad, the language reveals the many cultures that have influenced Sicily over the centuries.

 A Language Forged by History

-Sicily’s central location in the Mediterranean made it a cultural crossroads, and the Sicilian language is the result of this constant blending.
-Over the centuries, the island was ruled by Greeks, Romans, Arabs, Normans, Spanish, and others — and each left their mark on the local tongue.
+Sicily’s strategic location in the Mediterranean made it a crossroads of civilizations, and the Sicilian language is the result of centuries of cultural blending.
+Greeks, Romans, Arabs, Normans, Spanish, and others ruled the island over time—each leaving a lasting impact on the local language.

 Arabic